 TECHNICIAN: No need to feel embarrassed.
 Foot fungus is quite common.
 It can frequently be picked up in public spaces—like gym showers and swimming pools, hotel room carpets and anywhere others go barefoot.
 That’s why it’s always a good idea to keep your skin hydrated.
 Hydrated, intact skin acts as it should – to protect us from infection.
 But no worries.
 Footlogix® has a complete line of products that resolve the fungus and provide relief from fungus-related irritation.

 CLIENT: Thank goodness!
 So, what products do you recommend for me?
 Are they easy to use at home?

-TECHNCIAN: The first is the Footlogix® Rough Skin Formula.
+TECHNICIAN: The first is the Footlogix® Rough Skin Formula.
 It contains anti-fungal agents to kill fungus, avocado oil and panthenol to condition the skin and urea to lock in moisture.
-With regular use this treatment will eliminate the fungal infection and repair superficial cracks and dry skin, so your feet are smooth and healthy.
+Regular use of this treatment will eliminate the fungal infection and repair superficial cracks and dry skin, so your feet are smooth and healthy.
 The second is the Footlogix® Nail Tincture Spray.
 It’s proven to provide care for unsightly toenails that are prone to fungal infections and will repair your toenails to their optimum health.
 Both are super quick and easy to use at home.

 CLIENT: Sounds great.
 I’ll take both.
 How do I use them?